The Devil in Miss Jones: Critical reception

 As with the other films of the porno chic era, it was reviewed by the film critics of mainstream newspapers.
 The film's review in Variety said, "With The Devil in Miss Jones, the hard-core porno feature approaches an art form, one that critics may have a tough time ignoring in the future", and compared its plot to Jean-Paul Sartre's play No Exit.
 The review went on to say, "Damiano has expertly fashioned a bizarre melodrama", and described the opening scene as "a sequence so effective it would stand out in any legit theatrical feature".
 It finished by stating, "Booking a film of this technical quality into a standard sex house is tantamount to throwing it on the trash heap of most current hard-core fare."

-According to Peter Michelson there is, "a relatively small corpus of [pornographic] films—e.g., Deep Throat, Devil in Miss Jones, Behind the Green Door—that have a minimal but still sufficient artistic interest to distinguish themselves from the rest of the genre".
+According to Peter Michelson, there is "a relatively small corpus of [pornographic] films—e.g., Deep Throat, Devil in Miss Jones, Behind the Green Door—that have a minimal but still sufficient artistic interest to distinguish themselves from the rest of the genre".

 Other critics have described it as, along with Deep Throat, one of the "two best erotic motion pictures ever made".
 Roger Ebert gave Deep Throat a no-stars rating, but described The Devil in Miss Jones as the "best" of the genre he had seen and gave it three stars out of a possible four.
 He wrote that the relatively high production values and storytelling were partly the reason for his positive review, but that Spelvin's performance was the main draw: "she is not only the best, but possibly the only, actress in the hard-core field.
 By that I mean when she's on the screen, her body and actions aren't the only reasons we're watching her.
 Alone among porno stars, she never seems exploited."
-Elsewhere (in the December, 1973 review for Behind the Green Door), Ebert wrote: "The only hard-core film I’ve seen that was effectively erotic was 'The Devil in Miss Jones' -- and it was erotic not because of its hard-core content but in spite of it.
+Elsewhere (in his December, 1973 review for Behind the Green Door), Ebert wrote: "The only hard-core film I've seen that was effectively erotic was 'The Devil in Miss Jones' — and it was erotic not because of its hard-core content but in spite of it.
 It worked because its star, Georgina Spelvin, was so able to project emotion, involvement, and abandon. [...]
 The genius of 'The Devil in Miss Jones' was that the title character had a fictional reality and motivation that made the sex scenes credible."